sgangaprasath/sgangaprasath.github.io/elastInstab.md

 -   (24-Nov-21) [Buckling of a sheet](./fvk.html) - two parameter continuation

--   Beam with oscillating forcing - eigen-value problem
+-   Oscillating beam - eigen-value problem

 -   Growth of a sheet - integral constraint